 Even if you are not a professional DJ, you may need audio tools for making simple changes in your music tracks, create ringtones, cut or join audio tracks, or download online songs.
 We collected paid and free audio software that may help you in various needs from listening to music to creating it.
 Check our list below.

 Audacity is one of the best free audio software you may find on the Internet.
-The program can record audio through a microphone or from cassette tapes, vinyl records, CD/DVD disks and even streaming audio.
+The program can record audio through a microphone or from cassette tapes, vinyl records, CDs, DVD disks (view how to burn them here) and even streaming audio.
 With the help of this software you can change a song beyond recognition: remove background noise, adjust volume and fade in/out effects, create voice-over, compress tracks, clean out background noise and many more.
 The software supports additional plugins thus allowing you to add a number of effect like auto duck, bass boost, room reverb, tremolo, echo, pitch and tempo changes, wahwah, etc. Although it seems a bit difficult to work with, Audacity it’s definitely worth learning it.
 The app comes with links to a large collection of how-to guides to help you learn to use all of its features.

 MP3jam is an awesome application which promises to become a “must-have” for all music lovers.
 With Mp3jam you can search for music tracks, artists and albums, listen to them right in the program and, what is more mind-blowing, download music tracks for free.
 Please note that only three tracks are available for download.
 After you’ll have to wait for some time or buy a full software version for $0.95 per 24 hours (one time purchase) or for $9.95 for an unlimited version.
 The program offers fast download and only high-quality tracks (up to 320 kbps).
 Moreover, you can always stop and resume your downloads and track the download history by clicking the Downloads tab.
 If you have MP3jam, you can forget about hard torrent music past or music sites.